DidItWork/SUTDMonopoly/README.md

 ## Documentation

+###

 ### UI Functions
-These functions help translate the information in the program to visual information in the Tk() window.
+These functions help translate the game data in the program to graphics in the Tk() window.

 #### avg( CoordLs: [x1,y1,x2,y2], xy: str)
 > Finds the average of x or y coordinates of two extreme corners of a rectangle in the User Interface (UI) dpending on the value of xy